Drumming up love for Kashmiri language, through Insta reels and YouTube videos

 A dying language?

-Anxiety about the future of the Kashmiri language are not new.
+Anxiety about the future of the Kashmiri language is not new.

 More than 7 million people in Jammu and Kashmir speak Kashmiri, according to the 2011 census.